-GCE: Teaching and Learning
+GCE: Teaching & Learning (Online)

 The GCE: Teaching and Learning helps skilled professionals become critically reflective educators who are prepared to enhance the adult learning experience in individual or group settings.